yehia67/documentation/dev-essentials/0.1/concepts/the-tangle.md

 ## Consensus

 Nodes are responsible for validating transactions and their histories to make sure that they don't conflict.
 To validate a transaction, a node needs to have that transaction's history in its ledger.

+Because the Tangle is distributed among all nodes in an IOTA network, some of them can have more or fewer transactions in their ledgers than other nodes.
 The transactions in any node's ledger make up its **view of the Tangle**.

-Because the Tangle is distributed among all nodes in an IOTA network, some of them can have different views of the Tangle.
 So, to make sure that all nodes eventually have the same view of the Tangle, they forward any new transactions that they receive to their neighbors.
-If a node is missing part of a transaction's history, it will asks its neighbors for the missing transactions.

-When a node has a transaction's history, the transaction is considered solid.
-The goal of all nodes is to make the transactions in their ledgers solid.
+When a node has a transaction's entire history, the transaction is considered solid, which means that it can be considered for confirmation.

 :::info:
 Nodes don't need the entire history of a transaction, starting from the first ever transaction to consider it solid.